schaar/ama/README.md

 Asking a question is as easy as
 [creating a new issue](https://github.com/moby/ama/issues/new) on this project.
-You can also add a tag to it depending on the category (I've created some general ones already, so if it doesn't fit into one of those, just leave it blank.
+You can also add a [label](https://github.com/moby/ama/labels) to it depending on the category (I've created some general ones already, so if it doesn't fit into one of those, just leave it blank.

-### Read some questions
+### See questions I've already answered

 Check out the [Closed Issues](https://github.com/moby/ama/issues?q=is%3Aissue+is%3Aclosed) filter to see what I've answered before.
-You can also filter by tab/category if you'd like.
+You can also filter by label if you'd like.

 ### Twitter